montero-melis/2018_replication_sheb-pulv2013/exp-scripts_psychopy/to-do_implementation.md

 Is working now, but needs to be adjusted once we have final item lists (training + target)

-## Python crashes after each experiment run
+## Problems with PsychoPy crashing

+### On my hp elite notebook:

-Right now Python seems to crash at the end of every complete run of an experiment.
+- Right now Python seems to crash at the end of every complete run of an experiment.
 The data file is still stored (apparently), but this is still not optimal.

+### On DELL project computer:

+- Some problem related to microphone?
+Error message:
+	- most recent call calls "C:\Program Files (x86)\PsychoPy2\lib\site-packages\psychopy\microphone.py" line 170; AttributeError: pyo server not created

 ## Instructions